 Impaired theory of mind is part of the core diagnostic criteria for autism spectrum disorders.
 Theory of mind involves being able to see the desires, intentions, beliefs, and perspectives of others and experience them as separate.
 It involves empathy, which may compete with systemizing, as discussed earlier.

-I Feel EVERYTHING… Is This Research Trying to Imply I’m Not Empathetic?
+Is This Research Implying I’m Not Empathetic?
+I Feel Everything!

 To answer this question, we need to consider how the anorexic profile exhibits superior verbal fluency and memory.
 For example, studies show these individuals recall specific word choice and specific events at a rate far above the normal population.
 Higher verbal memory helps them navigate social spheres and pick up on the rules of a game they didn’t initially understand (or were overwhelmed by as they studied the details and not the larger picture).